 The road network

 The road network in Greece covers 117,000 kilometres in total (mainland and islands).
-Roads in the mainland of Greece are modern and newly-constructed in a large scale.
-The main highway of Greece is E75 Athens-Thessaloniki, whose construction has almost finished, except for a couple of spots (in Stylida and Tempi).
+Roads in the mainland of Greece are modern and newly constructed on a large scale.
+The main highway of Greece is E75 Athens-Thessaloniki.

 A large highway, Egnatia Odos, was also recently finished, crossing all Northern Greece and connecting the port of Igoumenitsa to Alexandroupoli, a town close to the borders between Greece and Turkey.
 This highway has given a large burst to trade and tourism in northern Greece.

-Many other highways are under construction in Greece over the last years, including the road from Corinth to Patras, from Tripoli to Patras, from Patras to Ioannina and from Chania to Agios Nikolaos in Crete.
+Other highways construction in Greece were also finished over the last years, including the road from Corinth to Patras, from Tripoli to Patras, from Patras to Ioannina and from Chania to Agios Nikolaos in Crete.

-While driving in the Greek highways, have in mind that you may encounter toll posts.
-The toll fares vary from 1,5 to 3,5 euros, as each toll post has different fares.
+While driving on the Greek highways, have in mind that you may encounter toll posts.
+The toll fares vary from 1.5 to 3.5 euros, as each toll post has different fares.

 Although the Greek highways are in good condition and easy to travel, have in mind that the roads connecting smaller towns and mountainous villages are pretty narrow (one line per direction) and can be winding.

 The roads on the Greek islands are also narrow and winding.
-Most roads on the island are asphaulted but it is not impossible to encounter dirt roads especially roads leading to non-touristic places.
+Most roads on the island are asphalted but it is not impossible to encounter dirt roads especially roads leading to non-touristic places.